npm/policies/open-source-terms.md

-You may send notice to npm and questions about the terms governing npm products and services by mail to npm, Inc., Legal Department, 1999 Harrison Street, Suite 1150, Oakland, California 94612, or by e-mail to
+You may send notice to npm and questions about the terms governing npm products and services by mail to npm, Inc., Legal Department, 1999 Harrison Street, Suite 1150, Oakland, California 94612, or by email to
-<legal@npmjs.com>. npm may send you notice using the e-mail address you
+<legal@npmjs.com>. npm may send you notice using the email address you
 provide for your Account or by posting a message to the homepage or your Account page on the Website.